use what you make

 - identity - use of that creation in what you identify as your self.
 The act of creation alters an aspect of the public "self" of the creator.
 On the web, this means use of that creation actively on your personal website that you primarily use to identify yourself to others.
 I.e. not on a test site, nor a hobby site, nor an occasional use site, but your primary personal site and thus as part of your primary identity on the web.

-In rough order of when IndieWeb community members started eating their own cooking of at least some part of what they build, using their own primary web identity presence with their own domain.
+In rough order of when IndieWeb community members started using at least some part of what they build, using their own primary web identity presence with their own domain.

 - He often deploys and tests CASSIS updates on his own site as a final live test before committing them to the cassis github repo, figuring if its going to break in production, he'd rather it break first on his site, than someone else's site who is depending on CASSIS.

-Dmitri Shuralyov eats his own cooking with his issue tracker on his personal website.
+Dmitri Shuralyov uses his issue tracker on his personal website.
 He uses it as the canonical issue tracker for the issue tracker itself, as well as to drive his blog (source), and a list of idiomatic Go suggestions (source).

-- Using a webmention endpoint he built to accept all incoming webmentions.
+- a webmention endpoint he built to accept all incoming webmentions.

-- Using his Micropub client to post content to his site.
+- his Micropub client to post content to his site.

-- Using the IndieWeb Search engine he is building to answer questions he has about the IndieWeb.
+- the IndieWeb Search engine he is building to answer questions he has about the IndieWeb.